annaesvensson/yellow-core/readme.md

 ## How to customise a website

-You can customise your website in the [system settings](#settings-system), for example the name of the website.
+The first option is to customise your website using [system settings](#settings-system), for example the name of your website.
 The system settings contain the settings of your website and of all installed extensions.
 A new installation will automatically set `Sitename`, `Author`, `Email`, `From` and `Language`.
 All system settings are stored in file `system/extensions/yellow-system.ini`.

 The second option is to customise your website using [extensions](https://datenstrom.se/yellow/extensions/).
 There are extensions with additional features, languages and themes that you can install.
 The idea is that a new installation includes the most important things for a small website.
 You can install more extensions later.
 This allows you to customise nearly every aspect of a website.